gekware/minecraft-server-hibernation/README.md

 -----
 ### DEFINITIONS:
-_only text in braces needs to be modified (remember to remove all braces)_
+- _only text in braces needs to be modified (remember to remove all braces)_
+- _Some of these parameters can be configured with command-line arguments (--help to know which)_

 Location of server folder and executable.
 You can find protocol/version [here](https://wiki.vg/Protocol_version_numbers) (but msh should set them automatically):
 ```yaml